Vector bundles on quantum conjugacy classes: Generalized parabolic categories

 Recall that the category $\O_q$ consists of finitely generated $U_q(\g)$-modules that are $U_q(\h)$-diagonalizable and $U_q(\g_-)$-locally finite.
 Tensor product with finite dimensional modules preserves $\O_q$ and makes it a $\Fin_q(\g)$-module category.
 Our goal is to study a $\Fin_q(\g)$-module subcategory $\O_q(t)\subset \O_q$ associated with a point $t\in O\cap T$.
-Objects of $\O_q(t)$ will be interpreted as "representations" of vector bundles over the quantized $\C[O]$ provided $\O_q(t)$ is semi-simple, which is the main question to answer.
-We define $\O_q(t)$ as a full subcategory in $\O_q$ whose objects are submodules in $V\tp M_\la$ for some $V\in \Fin_q(\g)$.
-It is obviously additive and stable under tensor product with modules from $\Fin_q(\g)$ by construction.
+Objects of $\O_q(t)$ will be interpreted as "representations" of vector bundles over the quantized $\C[O]$ provided $\O_q(t)$ is semi-simple, which is the main question to answer. \begin{definition} A full subcategory $\O_q(t)$ of the category $\O_q$ whose objects are $U_q(\g)$-submodules in $V\tp M_\la$, where $V\in \Fin_q(\g)$, is called generalized parabolic category of the point $t$. \end{definition} Category $\O_q(t)$ is obviously additive and stable under tensor product with modules from $\Fin_q(\g)$ by construction.
 Although $\O_q(t)$ apparently depends on $\la$, a different choice of $\la$ results in an isomorphic category, so we suppress the base weight from notation.

-Note that for different points $t\in T\cap O$ the categories $\O_q(t)$ are different although they will be shown equivalent upon extension over $\C_1(q)$.
-For $t\in T_\Qbb$ they are equivalent if $q$ is away from the union of their exceptional sets.
+Note that for different points $t\in T\cap O$ the categories $\O_q(t)$ are different although they will be shown equivalent for almost all $q\in \Crt$.

 Fix $V$ to be the fundamental module of minimal dimension for special linear and symplectic $\g$.
 For orthogonal $\g$ let $V$ be a fundamental spin module.
 In all cases, weight subspaces in $V$ have dimension 1.
 The simply connected group $G$ with Lie algebra $\g$ is faithfully represented in $\End(V)$, and all equivariant vector bundles on $O$ are generated by the vector sub-bundles appearing in $O\times V$.